Poor circulation in foot due to neuropathy | Dayton Podiatrist

 Cold feet due to poor circulation are a difficult condition to treat.
-If you are experiencing overly cold feet that you think might be due to poor circulation, you should seek the care of a podiatrist like Dr. Kevin Sunshein of Sunshein Podiatry Associates.
-Dr. Sunshein will give you a thorough examination to determine the cause of your cold feet and recommend appropriate treatment options.
+If you are experiencing overly cold feet that you think might be due to poor circulation, you should seek the care of a podiatrist, such as a neuropathy podiatrist like Dr. Kevin Sunshein of Sunshein Podiatry Associates.
+Dr. Sunshein will provide a thorough examination to determine the underlying cause of your cold feet and recommend appropriate treatment options tailored to your needs.

 What Is Poor Circulation?